Jinx606/shoe_store/README.md

 pip install tabulate

-m, `inventory.py`, is an inventory management system for a shoe store.
-It allows you to manage the inventory of shoes, perform various operations such as capturing new shoe data, viewing all shoes, restocking, searching for a specific shoe, calculating the value per item, finding the product with the highest quantity, and exiting the program.

 ## Prerequisites

 Before running this program, make sure you have Python installed on your system.
 You will also need the `tabulate` module to display data in a tabular format.
 You can install it using the following command: